Frequently Asked Questions

 “Like Heaven!”
 As the guide books describe, the Riviera has a special microclimate — hence, it’s neither too hot in the summer nor too cold in the winter.
 Our citrus and flower festival is in February!
 And, of course, there are the brilliant blue skies for which the Cote d’Azur is famous to enjoy all through the year.
 We don’t get much rainy weather at any time of the year.

 You’ll be eating outside year-round: although in the cooler months you’ll want a sweater when sitting in the shade, often you’ll be in shirt sleeves in the middle of a winter’s day.
 Summers have occasional heat waves lasting for a week or so when temperatures rise above the mid 80’s, even slipping into the 90’s during the afternoon.
 But normally it’s quite comfortable come the evening, and you’ll enjoy a cotton blanket on your bed even in mid-summer.
 The sea temperature is perfect for swimming from mid-May to the end of October — sometimes it’s great starting as early as mid-April.
 Many guidebooks will give charts of average temperatures and historical information about weather.
-The following two links are good resources for information about weather conditions in the Villefranche area:
+The following link is a good resource for information about weather conditions in the Villefranche area:

 (UP TO LIST OF QUESTIONS)